Me, co-presenting our game at the 2019 Brunel Digital Degree show

 - Game Criticism: Ability to write discursively and critically on the design philosophy and academic analysis of video games drawing on inter-disciplinary fields.
 Examples

-- Editing Software: Adobe Premiere Pro, Final Cut Pro, Audacity
+- Editing Software: Adobe Premiere Pro, Final Cut Pro, Audacity.

 A designer’s role is to be ever learning.